Ulisaurio/Maqueta-EduSec/arduino/EduSecMega/README.md

 This sketch merges the features of the original A1 and A2 prototypes so that a single Arduino Mega can handle all commands from the Node.js panel.
+The latest revision of this firmware is `EduSecMega_R2.ino`.

 ## Pin Mapping